What Is a Phishing Security Test (PST)?

-A Phishing Security Test is a tool provided by KnowBe4 which can determine the vulnerability level of your network by giving you an indication of how many people may be susceptible to an email-born social engineering attack.
+A Phishing Security Test (PST) is a tool provided by KnowBe4 that can help you determine how many users in your organization may be susceptible to a phishing attack.

-The results of the test include the number of users involved in the test divided by the number of users to whom the test was delivered.
-This gives you a Phish-Prone Percentage – the percentage of your users who “failed” the PST.
+After you send a PST to your users, you will be able to view their PST results.
+The results will include the number of users who failed the test divided by the number of users who received the test.
+This number is the Phish-prone Percentage, or the percentage of your users who failed the PST.

-If you're a current KnowBe4 customer, you probably already have access to this great tool and can explore our product manual and documentation for best practices on how to utilize it.
-If you're not a current customer but interested in a free phishing test for up to 100 users, check out our website at https://www.knowbe4.com/ to sign up.
+If you're a current KnowBe4 customer, you probably already have access to this tool.
+To learn more about our PSTs and best practices for using PSTs, see our Phishing Security Test (PST) product manual.
+If you're not a current customer but you’re interested in a free phishing test for up to 100 users, you can sign up for a free phishing test on our Free Phishing Security Test page.